ciceksepetitech/eventransit/README.md

 ## Retry Mechanism

-Retry mechanism is involved occurence of an error from external services.
-Delivered message is transferred into retry exchange and queue.
-The message waits 30 sec before it republishes.
-EvenTransit tries message to publish 5 times.
-Each HTTP call is logged into database.
+The retry mechanism involves the occurrence of an error from external services.
+The delivered message is transferred into the retry exchange and queue.
+The message waits 30 sec before it is republished.
+EvenTransit tries to message to publish 5 times.
+Each HTTP call is logged into the database.

 ![EvenTransit Retry Mechanism](assets/EvenTransitRetryMechanism.svg)